majkinetor/postgrest-test/README.md

 ## Usage

-The repository uses embedded [Invoke-Build](https://github.com/nightroman/Invoke-Build).
-You can call it directly using `./Invoke-Build.ps1`.
-Its easier to setup alias: `Set-Alias ib $pwd\Invoke-Build.ps1`
+The repository uses embedded [Invoke-Build](https://github.com/nightroman/Invoke-Build) to run tasks.

 To get list of all tasks run `ib ?`: